TonyPPG/CarManagerUI/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+Or pull docker image from dokerhub.
+You can run it by using command: `docker run -v ${PWD}/app -p 4201:4200 --rm carmanagerui:dev`

 ## Usage

 This Angular App would allow you to add/search/update/delete car in car list, it communicates to the backend via API.